By Dr. James M. Dahle, WCI Founder

 Connecting You with Best in Class Financial Resources

-As you will recall, the first part of our mission is to provide you with an awesome education.
+As you will recall, the first part of our mission is to provide you with an awesome financial education.
 The second is to get you the best financial resources out there.
-We put a lot of effort into that second mission this year, implementing major improvement measures into important product lines.
-Major updates were done behind the scenes with our student loan refinancing partners, disability insurance partners, mortgage partners, financial advisor partners, and real estate investing company partners—all to serve you better.
-We've beefed up our offerings on our recommended practice retirement plan providers and our legal page too.
-Perhaps most importantly, we've introduced a brand new product line, Physician Coaching, which we will continue to expand moving forward.
+Major updates continue to be done behind the scenes with our student loan refinancing partners, disability insurance partners, mortgage partners, financial advisor partners, and real estate investing company partners—all to serve you better.

-While, obviously, our relationships with all of these partners help us to make payroll and be a profitable business, we also see it as a valuable service.
+While our relationships with all of these partners obviously help us to make payroll and to be a profitable business, we also see it as a valuable service.
 We connect you with the good guys in the industry and help run the bad guys out of business.
 When you need these services, we would appreciate it if you would at least consider using those who advertise on the site.
 They’ve had some preliminary vetting by us and some ongoing vetting by your fellow readers.
+The two new ones this year are Surveys and Credit Cards.
 You can find most of them under the recommended tabs at the top of the site.

 - Student Loan Refinancing Companies